fuzzymfx/fuzzymfx.github.io/content/neak.md

 - The time taken to retrieve the chunks has reduced, but the query generation is still slow.
 Although the sub-queries are generated asynchronously, the time taken to generate the final query is still high.
 The overall difference in time taken to generate the query is not significant.
 - there is no context stored.
 A chat-based approach may be better.

-While alternatives like Defog's SQLcoder, which operates locally using Huggingface's transformers, resolve data leakage concerns, their complex setup poses usability.
+While better alternatives like Defog's SQLcoder, which operates locally using Huggingface's transformers, resolve data leakage concerns, their complex setup poses usability.
+For an average person, setting up an AI model to run locally is not easy.

-Technically, the most apt way to generate SQL queries is using RAG pipelines with fine-tuned models.
+Technically, the most apt way to generate SQL queries is using **RAG pipelines** with **fine-tuned models**.
 While this is a more challenging approach, it is also the most accurate and secure.
 Neak is merely a bleak attempt to solve this.
-It is a work in progress and requires a lot of refinement. in the future, I plan to follow an approach similar to fine-tuning open-source LLMs and then using them to generate SQL queries.
+It is a work in progress and requires a lot of refinement. in the future, I plan to follow an approach similar to Defog's SQL coder: fine-tuning open-source LLMs and then using them to generate SQL queries using the Llama Index based Neak's approeach: a sub-querying engine.